 I studied Illustration with a Technical and Scientific major at Sheridan College, Oakville, Ontario, Canada and graduated with a Bachelor of Applied Arts degree in 2009.

-Ever since then I have been journeying as a designer and artist paving my career in the entertainment industry.
+Ever since then I have been journeying as a Designer and Artist paving my career in the entertainment industry.

-When it comes to Art, I am always passionate about immersive illustrations, the kind that stylise the norm and conventions.
-Just like music and culture, I admire the transitional period during Renaissance and Art Nouveau, the Naturalists and Impressionists movement, the old school Illustrators from The Golden Era of Illustration; and when Industrial Designers were more recognised of their artistic values in the 19th century.
+When speaking of Art, I am always passionate about immersive illustrations; particularly the kind that stylise the norm and conventions.
+Seeing them like music and culture, I admire the transitional period during Renaissance and Art Nouveau; the Naturalists and Impressionists movements; the old school Illustrators from The Golden Era; and when Industrial Designers were more recognised of their artistic values in the 19th century.

-My journey as an Illustrator always tries to capture a moment of that fusion between technical artistry and aesthetic values of a painter in an entertaining way; and to continue to influence fellow designers and artists hopefully positively.
+My journey as an Illustrator always tries to capture a moment of that fusion between technical artistry and aesthetic values of a painter in an entertaining way; and to continue to influence fellow Designers and Artists hopefully positively.